 UICC fellows come from around the globe and work in all areas of cancer control.
 The fellowships allow them to visit world-renowned institutions in order to learn best practices and new skills.

 As part of its response to the coronavirus pandemic, UICC is temporarily closing the calls for the 2020 Technical Fellowships and for the sub-programme focused on Francophone Africa, Bourses pour l'Afrique Francophone.
 This is in line with UICC’s decision not to hold any face-to-face meetings or events in 2020.
-The Technical Fellowships and its French sub-programme Bourses pour l’Afrique francophone plan to be reopened as of 1 October 2020 allowing candidates to apply for fellowship visits to take place in 2021.
+The Technical Fellowships and its French sub-programme Bourses pour l’Afrique francophone will reopen on 2nd October 2020 allowing candidates to apply for fellowship visits to take place in 2021.

 A virtual alternative to in-person fellowships is available for UICC Member organisations, providing an opportunity for the sharing of knowledge and skills on cancer control despite the current travel restrictions.
 A virtual fellowship will include a minimum of four one-hour online video calls between an UICC member and an expert.
 The Virtual Fellowships programme will co-exist alongside the Technical Fellowships once it re-opens, providing an online learning alternative to UICC members, and complementing the Virtual Dialogues as part of UICC's virtual offer.